shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 **People generally like video walkthroughs of things.** Our video walkthrough for [Project 1](https://www.youtube.com/watch?v=psxuAU9PycE) (1300 views) and [Project 2](https://www.youtube.com/watch?v=HVw4z_RVH20) (900 views) were among our most-viewed videos for the entire semester.
 We have a hunch that these were particularly helpful to students who were conceptually behind and/or felt lost -- considering we had only 600 enrolled students, it seems many students referenced these videos several times.

 **Give people updates on what's happening on Piazza, instead of leaving posts unresolved.** Our average response time on Piazza is 8-12 minutes.
-Admittedly, this is probably due to some degree of (voluntary) TA overwork, but it's one of the things that our course staff recieves the most amount of positive feedback for.
-OIne tip that I'd personally love to see in other classes: if you're blocked on immediately resolving a post or don't know what the answer is, then respond with a quick "Investigating" or "I've pinged XYZ to look into this" so students don't think you're flat-out ignoring posts!
+Admittedly, this is probably due to some degree of (voluntary) TA overwork, but it's one of the things that our course staff receives the most amount of positive feedback for.
+One tip that I'd personally love to see in other classes: if you're blocked on immediately resolving a post or don't know what the answer is, then respond with a quick "Investigating" or "I've pinged XYZ to look into this" so students don't think you're flat-out ignoring posts!

 > ![](attachments/piazza-updates.png)